Benefits that Dental Sealants Provide

 Even if you’re one of the two-thirds of Americans who regularly see a dentist, you may not be familiar with dental sealants or preventative restorative resin (PRRs).
-Since a lot of people have had cavities (aka dental caries), it’s a bit surprising that sealants or PRRs are still not well-known and are underappreciated.
-Dental sealants are offered here at Soothing Dental, dentist in San Francisco.
+Since a lot of people has had cavities (aka dental caries), it’s a bit surprising that sealants or PRRs are still not well-known and are underappreciated.

 Sealants Help Protect Against Cavities for Years